Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-2/readme.md

 ## Goals ##

-- C++ programming basics, working with floating point number
+- C++: programming basics, OOP
-- C++ OOP
+- C++: working with floating point number
-- Write your own tests.
+- Use given unit tests as instruction manual
-- Get comfortable with the grading submission process.
+- Get comfortable with the grading submission process

 ### Problems To Solve